-And since we make homemade pancakes every week, why not make them in the Instant Pot too?
+I cook most of my family's meals between the Instant Pot and the air fryer, including breakfast.
+And since we make homemade pancakes every weekend on the stove, why not make them in the Instant Pot too?

-While we usually make a fun breakfast charcuterie board using almond or oat milk pancakes or cottage cheese waffles for a weekend breakfast, this Instant Pot pancake recipe was a perfect addition to Easter brunch.
+While we usually make a fun breakfast charcuterie board using almond or oat milk pancakes or cottage cheese waffles, this Instant Pot pancake recipe made it easier.
+I was able to make one big pancake "cake" rather than stand over the stove flipping a couple pancakes at a time.

-- Instant Pot (I have the 8 quart duo crisp, but any pressure cooker works)
+- Instant Pot: I have the 8 quart duo crisp.

-- Trivet or wire egg rack (for the pan to sit on)
+- Trivet or wire egg rack: this is for the pan to sit

 - Oven mitts